Open Sky Loop from Boulder

 No items found.

+We've really enjoyed participating in the Ride or Die Collective community.
+They are all about women’s involvement in sports and helping to provide equal opportunity to those in need.
 Their monthly Collective rides are for ladies only and they offer lots of awesome free stuff including: pre-ride nutrition, a post-ride beer, post-ride bike wash and raffle!
 Besides these once-a-month rides, there are other opportunities to participate in cycling events on their events page.
-They do ask for you to RSVP when you attend and recommend a min donation of $3.
 We hope to see you there in the future!

-Photo Credit: Taylor Brower
+Photo Credits: Taylor Brower and Laura Karpinski

 Highs: